NickyBoy89/java2go/README.md

 # Java2go
 ## About

-Java2go is a program that is intended to automatically convert Java files to Golang
+Java2go is a transpiler that automatically converts Java source code to compatible Go code

 It does this through several steps:

-1. Parse the java source code with the [golang bindings for the tree-sitter](git@github.com:smacker/go-tree-sitter.git) java parser into a `tree-sitter` AST
+1. Parse the java source code into a [`tree-sitter`](https://github.com/smacker/go-tree-sitter) AST

-2. Parse the bindings into Golang's own [AST representation](https://pkg.go.dev/go/ast)
+2. Convert that AST into Golang's own internal [AST representation](https://pkg.go.dev/go/ast)

 3. Use Golang's builtin [AST printer](https://pkg.go.dev/go/printer) to print out the generated code